AppetiteAndroid/video_editor/example/README.md

-# Video editor example
+# example

-This is the example for the `video_editor` package.
+A new Flutter project.